ahaideri/merge-conflict-resolution/README.md

   ![image.png](/screenshots/screen3.png)

   - In Atom, you will see the conflict.
-Click on _'Use me'_ button near the changes which you want to keep.
+Click on the _'Use me'_ button near the changes which you want to keep.
 ![image.png](/screenshots/screen4.png)

   - If you want to keep both changes, remove the headers (_'<<<'_, _'>>>'_ and _'==='_) and click on _'Dismiss'_
   ![image.png](/screenshots/screen11.png)
-  ###### Hurrah!
-Your merge conflict has been solved!
+  #### Hurrah!
+Your merge conflict has been resolved!
 Go ahead and complete the merge!